mahyarmirrashed/generic-package-indexer/README.md

 was not checking for cyclic dependencies when indexing a new package.
 This could create a deadlock where those packages could then never subsequently be removed.
 I then asked it to generate the relevant `hasCycle` method and associated tests.

+### Connection Handler

+After writing out the test cases for the package indexer and the command parser, I was pretty tired.
+Out of laziness, I gave Perplexity's models my connection handler code and asked it to generate the tests.
+Honestly, I wasn't really sure how to fake the I/O connections, so that probably played a substantial part in that decision.